LavaMoat/cytoplasm/README.md

 // original object is still mutable objA.value = 456
-// the specified readOnlyDistortion allows this, and the value is updated objAWrappedForB.set(13)
+// the specified readOnlyDistortion allows the wrapped object to internally mutate itself
+// so the value is updated
+objAWrappedForB.set(13)
 // this assignment fails and throws an error under strict mode objAWrappedForB.value = 42